Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 3.2 Receiving service (non-responsible)

 The receiving service must request the VHR referral documentation from the inviting BSO.
-This will include details of her existing protocol.
+This will include details of her existing protocol and NTDD.

-The VHR woman must have a registration created in NBSS at the receiving service with the correct protocol.
+The VHR woman must have a registration created on NBSS at the receiving service with the correct protocol.

 Create a high risk non-batch referral (H-NBR) episode and follow the VHR pathway.

 Record all appointment, screening and treatment details on NBSS in the receiving service.
-Breast screening: guidance for providers on out-of-area screening gives further details.
+Breast screening: guidance for providers on out-of-area screening gives further details see Appendices 3 & 4.

-BSO’s must communicate with local genetics departments, oncology units and BARD to make sure they are aware of the referral process.
+BSO’s must communicate with treating clinician (oncologist or surgeon) and BARD to make sure they:

-There should be an agreed process for acknowledging receipt of referrals.
+The breast screening service must make sure that the generic email inbox is accessible to more than one person and is monitored daily.
+There must be an agreed process for acknowledging receipt of referrals via email.
 This will make sure that all referrals can be recorded as having been received and dealt with appropriately.

 Responsibility for making sure a receipt is received lies with local genetics departments, oncology units and BARD which issued the referral.
 They are responsible for following up with the BSO if an acknowledgement of the referral is not received.